Skip to main content

 Furniture and Equipment5 years

-3. Buildings – Defined as roofed structures used for the permanent or temporary shelter of persons, animals, plants or equipment.
-The value of the building would be the Cost of acquiring the building or Cost of construction.
-When buildings are constructed, all direct Costs should be included in the value of the building.
-Direct Costs include labor, material, professional fees, insurance, interest and other costs incurred during the period of construction to get the building ready for its intended use.
+3. Buildings: defined as roofed structures used for the permanent or temporary shelter of persons, animals, plants or equipment.
+The value of the building would be the cost of acquiring the building or cost of construction.
+When buildings are constructed, all direct costs should be included in the value of the building.
+Direct costs include labor, material, professional fees, insurance, interest and other costs incurred during the period of construction to get the building ready for its intended use.

-4. Building Improvements – Defined as improvements made to the existing buildings.
-Any renovation or alteration to an existing building that adds useful space to the structure or extends the facility’s Useful Life will be considered a Capital Asset.
-Improvements that do not add useful space to the structure or extend the facility’s Useful Life will be considered repairs and maintenance.
+4. Building improvements: defined as improvements made to the existing buildings.
+Any renovation or alteration to an existing building that adds useful space to the structure or extends the facility’s useful life will be considered a capital asset.
+Improvements that do not add useful space to the structure or extend the facility’s useful life will be considered repairs and maintenance.

-5. Construction in Progress (CIP) – The cost of the building under construction or other capital projects as at year end, will be capitalized under CIP until such time as the asset is substantially completed and reclassified to Building.
-All capitalized asset under CIP will not be amortized until the Capital Asset is transferred to Building with the full costing.
+5. Construction in Progress (CIP): the cost of the building under construction or other capital projects as at year end, will be capitalized under CIP until such time as the asset is substantially completed and reclassified to building.
+All capitalized asset under CIP will not be amortized until the capital asset is transferred to building with the full costing.

-8. Procedures – Refer to the Financial Reporting and Safekeeping of Capital Assets Procedures.
+8. Procedures: refer to the Financial Reporting and Safekeeping of Capital Assets Procedures.

 Responsibilities and Accountability